RACL: Register Access Control List

 There will be no logic overhead to the design (see System with No RACL Use for details).

-The RACL policy vector gets distributed to all IPs that assign to that RACL group.
+The RACL policy vector gets distributed to all IPs that subscribe to that RACL group.
 The RACL policy vector, along with a static per-instance selection vector is routed to the IP that subscribes to RACL.
-A RACL supported IP’s top-level I/O interface is changed to include the following IO signals:
+A RACL-supported IP’s top-level I/O interface is changed to include RACL signals such as the policy vector, a policy selection vector, and a RACL error log output.

 These wires are routed to the internal reg_top.
 If IPs use more than one reg_top, each reg_top will get a dedicated selection vector.